NathanClassen/PowerEdit/README.md

 prompting the user to decide what to do in each case, providing simple but powerful options.

 Users can save there work and PowerEdit allows them to pick right back up at the next discrepancy.

+### Note:

+Because either file may contain regular, obvious discrepancies (one file has page numbers while the other does not, footnotes, randome symbols, etc) it is very useful to first clean each file up of obvious mistakes by using tools such as find-and-replace in conjunction with regex or other pattern matching.
+Otherwise the number of discrepancies that one must work though could be drastically increased.

 ## Install